Mett-2002/custom-timed-pulse-uart/README.md

 Robustness:
 - If a measured pulse is out-of-range, reset and wait for next start bit.
 - Detect preamble to re-sync after errors.

 ---

-## Tolerance & reliability
-- Start with **±10 ms** tolerance when distinguishing 150 ms vs 50 ms. Adjust based on observed jitter.
-- Reliability strategies:
-  - Send a preamble or sync word.
-  - Send each byte multiple times and accept the majority.
-  - Add an 8-bit checksum or simple CRC for integrity checking.

----